HACC2018/ohia.ai/machine_learning/README.md

 [MobileNetV2](https://keras.io/applications/#mobilenetv2) | [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/abs/1801.04381)
 [NASNetMobile](https://keras.io/applications/#nasnet) | [Learning Transferable Architectures for Scalable Image Recognition](https://arxiv.org/abs/1707.07012)

 The `--model_name` parameter specifies which architechture to use.
+Use the `--save_model` parameter to save the model in a format that can be used by TensorflowJS.

 ### Transfer Learning
 Transfer learning [3] allowed our team to reuse features learned by neural networks.
 Our team utilizes multi-stage transfer learning to mitigate the need for extremely large datasets.